 The Upsides and Downsides of a Rug

 The upside of a rug is that it does not cover your entire room.
 You can still keep the floor clean while your sitting area is warm and cosy.
 You can sit in your chair and your feet are nice and warm while the rest of the room is easily mopped.
-And a carpet in a neutral colour connects the different pieces of furniture that form your sitting corner.
-The downside is that your carpet will lose its quality.
+If anything was to spill on the rug, you can take it to a professional rug cleaning service – more here.
+Not only this but a rug in a neutral colour connects the different pieces of furniture that form your sitting corner.
+The downside is that your rug will lose its quality.
 Eventually, your rug might curl up around the corners.
 Good quality rugs might last a bit longer but they will unravel at some point.
 Then, the rug might become dangerous because someone might trip over it.
 Again, this will happen sooner with low-quality rugs that are not stiff and heavy enough to stay in their place.
 You might need to replace the rug every couple of years.

 A carpeted floor has the benefit of staying in one place and not curling up.
 Your entire floor is warm and soft.
 Your carpet also won’t be in the way when you want to change your interior around.
 But it does present you with another problem.
 On a carpeted floor, it’s more difficult to move furniture.
 Not only is moving furniture on a carpeted floor heavier, but you’ll also see traces of where the furniture used to be.
 The carpet will be flatter wherever a table leg once stood.
 Your carpet might recover a bit, but the traces will never fully disappear.
 The longer the furniture is in one place and the heavier the table or cabinet is, the flatter the carpet will become.